MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/captcha.md

 ---
 layout: entry
-title:  "Captcha"
+title:  "CAPTCHA"
 categories: controls

 keyboard:
   tab, arrow keys or Ctrl+tab: |
-    Focus visibly moves to the captcha button space bar: |
+    Focus visibly moves to the CAPTCHA button space bar: |
-    Activates the captcha on iOS and Android
+    Activates the CAPTCHA on iOS and Android
   enter: |
     Activates the button on Android